What happens to recycling

 Wiltshire Council supports the Resource Association's End Destinations Recycling Charter.
 This voluntary code encourages all local authorities to be open about where the waste they collect for recycling goes.

-- Our contractor, Hills Waste Solutions, manage all of the waste and recycling collected from Wiltshire Council's residents.
+Our contractor, Hills Waste Solutions, manages all of the waste and recycling collected from Wiltshire Council's residents.
 Hills regularly review and summarise this and report back annually.

 The Household Waste Management Strategy 2017-2027 was formally adopted by the Council in November 2019.